PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/text-object.rst

 * `Alpha properties <alpha-properties.html>`_

-It also contains the `Text property <text-property.html>`_, that is dedicated to all the objects with texts, and its own specific properties:
+It also contains the `Text property <text-property.html>`_, that is dedicated to all the objects with texts, and its specific properties:

 * The `TextStyle <https://photonstorm.github.io/phaser3-docs/Phaser.Types.GameObjects.Text.html#.TextStyle>`_ properties.